-The Cube is a 4×4 meter extended reality studio that combines LED display technology with advanced camera tracking from Mark Roberts Motion Control and augmented reality graphics.
+The Cube is a 4×4 meter extended reality stage that combines LED display technology with advanced camera tracking and augmented reality graphics.
 Utilizing the Unreal Engine for rendering with help from Disquise’s XR platform, the Cube allows for analysis and remote interviews.

 Recently, the Cube has also served Eurosport’s tennis coverage including the French Open and US Open, allowing remote interviews with athletes.